Alan Penn Irlen Clinic

 • Difficulty looking at stripes or patterns

-• Certain colors are bright and bothersome
+• Certain colours are bright and bothersome

 • Snow, rain, and hazy days can appear to be glary